-- Who is Eligible: Eligibility for all programs listed in this NOFO is open to all non-Federal entities.
+Federal entities.
 Eligible applicants include institutions of higher education, nonprofit organizations, for-profit organizations, state and local governments, Indian tribes, hospitals, foreign public entities, and foreign governments.
-Applicants selected for awards are encouraged, but not required, to select underrepresented minorities for participation.
-In addition, NIST is not able to accept an application from an individual unaffiliated with a sponsoring applicant organization. - Cost Sharing Requirements: The MSE Research Grant Programs do not require cost sharing.
+Applicants selected for awards under 15 U.S.C. § 278g-1(e)(1) and (e)(3) are encouraged, but not required, to select underrepresented minorities for participation.
+In addition, NIST is not able to accept an application from an individual unaffiliated with a sponsoring applicant organization.

+• Cost Sharing Requirements: The MSE Research Grant Programs do not require cost sharing.